Table of Contents

 Small business owners know there are many important financial relationships to make when starting out—with your small business bank, with your vendors, and potentially with your business lenders and investors.
+It is important to consider these relationships when the time comes to focus on your small business financing.

 Business financing is crucial for any company.
 As any small business owner knows, It costs money to start a business.
 Determining how to fund a new business is one of the first — and most important — financial choices most business owners make.
 For example, knowing how much to borrow and deciding which lender to work with are two of the biggest considerations.
 There are many factors to consider to make sure you make the right financing choices for your business.